erjank/teaching/practices.md

 any gaps or contradictions *before* exposing their ideas to a larger group.

+## Humor

+Humor should be used sparingly when teaching: most jokes are less funny when written down, and become even less funny with each re-reading.
+Being spontaneously funny while teaching usually works better, but can easily go wrong: what's a joke to your circle of friends may turn out to be a serious political issue to your audience.
+If you do make jokes when teaching, don't make them at the expense of any group, or of anyone except possibly yourself.

 ## Challenges

 ### Create a Questionnaire (20 minutes)